-Revolut declined to refund any of the disputed payments, saying that Mrs S had authorised them.
-Unhappy with this, she referred her complaint to our service.
+Revolut declined to refund any of the disputed payments, saying that Mrs B had authorised them.

-Our investigator concluded that Revolut ought to have provided a written warning tailored to cryptocurrency investment scams when Mrs S made Payment 2.
-Had it done so, the investigator was persuaded that Mrs S would have stopped in her tracks and losses prevented.
-They asked Revolut to refund her losses (along with interest) from that payment onwards but with a 50% deduction for contributory negligence.
+Unhappy with this, Mrs B referred her complaint to our service through her representative.
+Our investigator ultimately thought that the first payment wasn't unusual, but Revolut ought to have provided a warning specific to cryptocurrency scams when Mrs B authorised

+Payment 2.
+Had it done so, the investigator was persuaded that the scam would have been uncovered and further losses prevented.
+They asked Revolut to refund Mrs B's losses from that last payment along with interest, but with a 50% deduction for contributory negligence.